-The Admissions Committee evaluates each application and makes decisions based on a candidate’s entire portfolio including work experience, past academic performance, recommendations, and a statement of intent.
-In addition, because the cohort model of this program requires significant group work, the committee looks for evidence of effective participation in team environments.
+We evaluate each leadership certificate application and make decisions based on the criteria outlined below.
+The cohort model of this executive certificate program requires significant group work, so we also look for evidence of effective participation in team environments.

-Candidates for the Executive Leadership Certificate program must hold a four-year undergraduate or baccalaureate degree from a regionally-accredited institution or U.S. equivalent as evidenced by a degree-posted transcript or degree certificate.
+Four-year undergraduate or baccalaureate degree from a regionally-accredited institution or U.S. equivalent.
 Exceptions considered on an individual basis by the dean.

-A current resume reflecting at least ten years of progressively responsible professional work experience, seven of which should be managerial in nature but can include management of people, products, programs or projects.
+Because of our experiential approach to education, applicants for this executive certificate program must have at least ten years of progressively responsible professional work experience, seven of which should be managerial in nature but can include management of people, products, programs, or projects.

-Three recommendations from supervisors using forms supplied in the application.
-Applicants unable to meet the requirement for supervisors should consult with the recruiter for recommendation options.
+Two recommendations from current or former supervisors using online evaluation forms supplied to recommenders by the university.
+Applicants without supervisors (i.e. entrepreneurs, business owners, CEOs) should consult with the recruiter for recommendation options.